hydro-informatics/hydro-informatics.github.io/_sources/numerics/pre-slf-tm.md

 * `*.t3m` files contain Blue Kenue mesh generator objects to create a `*.t3s` mesh object.
 * `*.t3s` files contain Blue Kenue mesh objects that can either be imported (e.g., from an {term}`SMS 2dm` file) or created with a `*.t3m` mesh generator.

 All files that are created with Blue Kenue are based on the ASCII EnSim 1.0 file type standard.
-The EnSim Core builds on {term}`HDF` and it is documented in Blue Kenue's [user manual PDF](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf)<sup>TM</sup> that comes along with the [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) (in Blue Kenue press the `F1` key to open the manual).
-Understanding the EnSim Core can significantly facilitate troubleshooting structural errors of Blue Kenue files.
+The EnSim Core builds on {term}`HDF` and it is documented in Blue Kenue's [user manual PDF](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/2011_UserManual.pdf) that comes along with the [Blue Kenue installer](https://chyms.nrc.gc.ca/download_public/KenueClub/BlueKenue/Installer/BlueKenue_3.12.0-alpha+20201006_64bit.msi) (in Blue Kenue press the `F1` key to open the manual).
+Note that understanding the EnSim Core can significantly facilitate troubleshooting structural errors of Blue Kenue files.

 (bk-xyz)=
 ## Load XYZ Points